scosco/learn-bigquery/foundation/general_intro.md

 # General introduction

 ## Video: Analyzing Big Data in less time with Google BigQuery
-Get a quick overview of BigQuery in case you never saw it:
+Get a quick overview of BigQuery in case you've never seen it:
  - Build several highly-effective analytics solutions with Google BigQuery
  - Provide a clear road map of BigQuery capabilities
  - Explain how to quickly find answers and examples online